SWittouck/urt_crs/README.md

 # The upper respiratory tract microbiome of patients with chronic rhinosinusitis

-The goal of this project is to compare the microbiome of the human upper respiratory tract between patients with chronic rhinosinusitis and healthy controls.
+The goal of this project is to compare the microbiome of the human upper respiratory tract between patients with chronic rhinosinusitis (CRS) and healthy controls.
 This will allow us to assess whether the microbiome plays a role in this disease and if yes, what bacteria are potentially associated with health or disease.

 ## The data